 Before accepting a job offer here are other considerations

 There are many other considerations when deciding to accept an offer from an employer.
 Here are some other benefits that might also weigh into your decision:

 - Retirement, 401K plans, profit sharing, stock options

 - Advancement in title – maybe you are looking for a promotion, and it is more important to you than a specific monetary amount.
 We recently had an employer change the title of a position to encompass the candidate’s career goals.
 Sometimes, it is the little things that matter most.

 It is important to consider the whole offer.
 You may be offered less in salary, but the company’s tuition reimbursement plan or healthcare plan may benefit you more in the long run, and therefore, outweigh the difference.

-When to ask for a sign-on bonus?
+When to ask for a sign-on bonus in medical sales?

-Most companies will allow you to review their benefits package prior to employment.
+Most medical device and pharmaceutical companies will allow you to review their benefits package prior to employment.
 This is a great time to ask questions.
 It is also a great time to bring up any dates that you will need time off.
 For example, if you have a wedding planned and will need particular dates off, tell the employer upfront.
 Don’t wait until after you start employment.
 Employers don’t like surprises.

 Since you most likely will not have any paid-time-off accumulated, be courteous and let them know ahead of time so they can plan.
 This is important since most companies have a training plan in place for new employees, and they will need to schedule you accordingly.
 Most employers will try to accommodate reasonable requests, especially if they know about it prior to your job acceptance.